 We are a party to, or the subject of, certain investigations and legal proceedings discussed elsewhere in this annual report.
-For a description of such investigations and legal proceedings, see Note 19.
+For a description of such investigations and legal proceedings, see Note 20.
 Commitments and Contingencies to our consolidated financial statements included elsewhere in this annual report and Item 1A.
-"Risk Factors-Risks Related to Our Business and the Industries We Serve-Cobra, one of our infrastructure services subsidiaries, was party to service contracts with PREPA is currently subject to bankruptcy proceedings and, as a result, PREPA's ability to meet its payment obligations under the contracts is largely dependent upon funding from the FEMA or other sources.
-In the event that PREPA fails to pay amounts owed to us for services performed, our financial condition, results of operations and cash flows would be materially adversely affected." and "-The outcomes of investigations and litigation relating to our contracts with PREPA may have a material adverse effect on our financial condition, results of operations and cash flows."
+"Risk Factors-Risks Related to Our Business and the Industries We Serve-Cobra, one of our infrastructure services subsidiaries, was party to service contracts with PREPA.
+Due to PREPA's bankruptcy proceedings, PREPA's ability to meet its payment obligations under the contracts is largely dependent upon funding from the FEMA or other sources.
+In the event that PREPA does not pay amounts owed to us for services performed, our financial condition, results of operations and cash flows would be materially and adversely affected." and "..."
+The outcomes of investigations and litigation relating to our contracts with PREPA may have a material adverse effect on our financial condition, results of operations and cash flows."